-Global Markets is the unit of ITA with domestic and international offices that promotes exports of goods and services from the United States, particularly by SMEs, and protects U.S. business interests abroad.
-The U.S. and Foreign Commercial Service is part of Global Markets.
-Professionals in Global Markets participate on MDCP project teams.
+GM is the unit of ITA with domestic and international offices that promotes exports of goods and services from the United States, particularly by SMEs, and protects U.S. business interests abroad.
+The U.S. and Foreign Commercial Service is part of GM.
+GM professionals participate on MDCP project teams.